GSI-CS-CO/saftlib/README.md

 ### Best practices
 In order to get the best performance out of saftlib, users should follow some basic rules:
   - If a Proxy objects is used frequently int the program it should be stored instead of recreated if it is needed.
-For example, when new ECA conditions are frequently defined, the corresponding ActionSink Proxy should be stored instad of calling ActionSink::create() whenever an ActionSink_Proxy is needed.
+For example, when new ECA conditions are frequently defined, the corresponding ActionSink Proxy should be stored instead of calling ActionSink::create() whenever an ActionSink_Proxy is needed.
 Reason: Creating a Proxy object has some overhead, it loads the program as well as the saftbusd server.

 ### Limitations
 There are some limitations that users should be aware of.